Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 To monitor a given search key, users maintain a small amount of state: a map from a position in the log to a version counter.
-The version counter is the highest version of the search key that exists in the log at that position.
+The version counter is the highest version of the search key that's been proven to exist at that log position.
 Users initially populate this map by setting the position of an entry they've looked up, to map to the version of the key stored in that entry.
 A map may track several different versions of a search key simultaneously, if a user has been shown different versions of the same search key.

 To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map: